terraform-docs/terraform-docs/docs/how-to/visibility-of-sections.md

 ---
 title: "Visibility of Sections"
-description: "How to control visibility of terraform-docs sections."
+description: "How to control visibility of terraform-docs sections"
 menu:
   docs:
     parent: "how-to"